KenKundert/nestedtext/doc/file_format.rst

 **Encoding**:

-    A *NestedText* document is encoded in UTF-8.
+    A *NestedText* document is encoded in UTF-8 and may contain any printing UTF-8 character.

 **Line breaks**: